 There are now hardly any striking differences between the new BöB and the new IVöB.
 However, there are some innovations compared to the old law.
 The following stand out:

-Pure price negotiations, socalled bidding rounds, are now also no longer permitted at the federal level.
+- Prohibition of pure price negotiations: Pure price negotiations, so-called bidding rounds, are now also no longer permitted at the federal level.
 However, it remains possible to adjust the bid.

-Under the new law, it will be possible to have orders concerning contracts outside the scope of the state treaty reviewed by the courts.
+- Expansion of legal protection: Under the new law, it is possible to have orders concerning contracts outside the scope of the state treaty reviewed by the courts.
 In this regard, however, the court can only request a declaration that the order issued is unlawful.
 This can also be combined with an application to award the complainant a claim for damages.
 This claim for damages is, however, limited to the necessary expenses incurred by the bidder in connection with the preparation and submission of its bid.

 Revision at the federal level